Designing a Visualization Atlas: Lessons & Reflections from The UK Co-Benefits Atlas for Climate Mitigation: Atlas Design Decisions

-A major challenge in \textbf{content page} design was how to slice and group information into individual visualizations within and across different report pages.
-In early discussions about the dataset \jumpto{W1} and during the sketching activity \jumpto{W4}, we found different ways of presenting co-benefits data: geographical distribution at different levels of aggregation, total benefits vs. per capita benefits, temporal distribution in relation to socio-economic factors, etc. Early workshops \jumpto{W2} also led to a range of speculative designs, including geographical comparison analysis, policy impact stories, customizable dashboards, a geographical data report, policy simulation, etc. However, without direct evidence of which stories different stakeholders would find most valuable, or how they would engage with the data in practice, it was difficult to commit to specific narratives or page workflows.
+\paragraph{\textbf{Content pages}} provide data, visualization, and information about concepts in the atlas or elements in the data.
+A major challenge in content page design was how to slice and group information into individual visualizations within and across different report pages.
+In early discussions about the dataset \jumpto{W1} and during the sketching activity \jumpto{W4}, we found different ways of presenting co-benefits data: different granularity of geographical distribution, total vs. per capita benefits, temporal distribution in relation to socio-economic factors, etc. Early workshops \jumpto{W2} also led to a range of speculative designs, including geographical comparison analysis, policy impact stories, customizable dashboards, a geographical data report, policy simulation, etc. However, without direct evidence of which stories different stakeholders would find most valuable, or how they would engage with the data in practice, it was difficult to commit to specific narratives.
 We therefore decided that each report should emphasize one primary data element~\jumpto{D2}, structured consistently from overview to detail.
 To scale this across the Atlas, we designed three bespoke \textbf{page templates} corresponding to the main data dimensions: co-benefits, local authorities, and socio-economic factors (see Fig.~\ref{fig:teaser}).
 These templates emerged naturally from the available data and workshop sketches~\jumpto{W4}.
-For example, a co-benefit page focuses on a single co-benefit and shows its national distribution (Fig.~\ref{fig:atlas-pages}.A), while a local authority page provides a zoomed-in view of a single locations and covers all 11 co-benefit types (Fig.~\ref{fig:atlas-pages}.B).
+For example, a co-benefit page focuses on a single co-benefit and shows its national distribution (Fig.~\ref{fig:atlas-pages}.A), while a local authority page provides a zoomed-in view of a single location and covers all 11 co-benefit types (Fig.~\ref{fig:atlas-pages}.B).
 Workshop insights~\jumpto{W4} further indicated a stakeholder's preference for individual charts, leading to the use of standard, self-contained visualizations (e.g., bar charts, maps) that can be easily interpreted and exported, rather than using more complex encodings.